aldrinm/blog/source/_posts/call-python-from-embabel.md

 ---

 One convenient thing that you can do with MCP(Model context protocol) tools is use libraries from a different programming language.

 I've been trying the [Embabel](https://github.com/embabel/embabel-agent) framework, the new AI agent framework created by Rod Johnson.
 I set up a Neo4j instance and created an agent to build cypher statements from natural language queries.
 Executing the cypher and presenting the results would complete the goal of the agent.
 This is one way to do RAG (Retrieval-augmented generation) with a graph.

 If you feed it the database schema, any decent LLM will generate a reasonably okay cypher statement.
 However, LLMs often generate cypher that fail because of improper syntax or return no results because of wrong choice of node labels or relationships or wrong properties in the clauses.

 I wanted to add a verification step before executing the cypher.
 There is a neat library [CyVer] (https://gitlab.com/netmode/CyVer) that can perform syntax, schema and property checks on cypher.
 It is written in Python.
 So to be able to include it in my agent I wrapped it into an MCP tool.
 Here's the script that does that https://github.com/aldrinm/cyver-mcp

 Exposing the tool to the LLM and allowing tool callback worked very well and I was able to get feedback on the generated cypher statements.
 But I didn't like the roundabout way of invoking a local tool through an LLM.
 There must be a way to invoke it explicitly and I was able to find this through the `McpSyncClient`.

-Like so, (relevant code only)
+Like so, (relevant code only),

 {% codeblock line_number:false%}

 private final List<McpSyncClient> mcpSyncClients; //Inject ...
 //Iterate and find the mcp server